How to Financially Prepare to Be a Stay-at-Home Mom

 It wasn’t hard for me to figure out that my part-time job at the bank would barely cover the cost of full-time daycare.
 Actually, if I worked as much as I could when I wasn’t at school, I calculated that I would bring in an extra $50 per week after deducting daycare expenses.
 I didn’t feel it was worth it to give up the valuable experience of raising my child.

-I decided to bring it up to my husband, even though I feared he would tear down my idea of being a stay-at-home mom.
+I decided to bring it up to my husband, even though I feared he would quickly tear down my idea of being a stay-at-home mom.
 He wasn’t completely convinced that living on one income would work, but he said we could see how it went over my maternity leave.
-We were already almost living completely on one income.
-His paycheck paid for all the bills and living expenses, while mine paid for my student loan payments and buffering our savings account.
+I was surprised, but relieved that he was willing to think about it (husbands aren’t as quick to say no as we often think!).

 How to Financially Prepare to Be a Stay-at-Home Mom

 Money was super tight the first couple months.
-The transition would have been easier if I had planned to financially prepare to be a stay-at-home mom.
-Here are my five tips on preparing to live on one income and be a stay-at-home mom:
+The transition would have been easier if we had planned on living on one income.
+Here are my five tips on how to financially prepare to be a stay-at-home mom:

-Decide sooner rather than later if you want to be a stay-at-home mom.
+Decide sooner rather than later that you want to be a stay-at-home mom.